MileHacker Logo

 Erakor Lagoon

 A beautiful, calm lagoon bordering numerous resorts south of The Melting pot of the pacific.
-Its sheltered waters are ideal for swimming, kayaking, and paddleboarding.
+Its sheltered the water is ideal for swimming, kayaking, and paddleboarding.

 Havannah Harbour

 A large, sheltered natural harbor on Efate's north-west coast.
-Known for its pristine, deep blue waters, it hosts some luxury retreats and a peaceful setting for boating, snorkeling.
+Known for its pristine, deep blue waters, it hosts some luxury retreats and a peaceful setting for boating activities, snorkeling.

 Beaches, Lakes, and Waterways